-sprouted in about 2001, growing off a small, cluttered desk in a small cabin, next to a little cob studio, in a sizeable garden, bounded by creek, forest, and neighbors, human and wild.
+sprouted in about 2001, on a small, cluttered desk in a small cabin, next to a little cob studio, in a sizeable garden, bounded by creek, forest, and neighbors, human and wild.

-The first book off the press was Build Your Own Earth Oven, a sculptor’s treatment of traditional earthen building, art, and bread.
-I (Kiko) had taken an earthen building workshop with Ianto Evans and the Cob Cottage Company, but at the time, I didn’t have a place to build a house.
-So I started building mud ovens – a simple kind of sculpture that also bore wonderful bread.
-When people saw pictures they wanted their own, so I taught some workshops.
-I wrote up notes for folks to take home, added pictures and drawings, made a pamphlet, sold 1,000, expanded text and drawings, borrowed $5k from my brother, sent the files to the printer, boom!
+The first book was Build Your Own Earth Oven.
+I (Kiko) was trying to find a way to make sculpture and make a living.
+I took an earthen building workshop with Ianto Evans and the Cob Cottage Company in order to learn how to build my own cheap house.
+We learned much, much more — including how to build a simple wood-fired, earthen oven.
+At the time, however, I had no place to build a house.
+So I started building ovens, a simple kind of sculpture that also made wonderful bread.
+People saw pictures and wanted their own, so I taught some workshops.
+I wrote up notes for folks to take home; then I added pictures and drawings, made a pamphlet, sold 1,000, expanded text and drawings, borrowed $5K from my brother, sent the files to the printer — and boom!
 Hand Print Press.

 As I learned about working with earth, new ideas and projects took root in the mud, most of them educational or community-oriented, resulting in two more little books: Dig Your Hands in the Dirt, and Make a Simple Sundial.